“As an Amazon Associate, I earn from qualifying purchases.”

 But the pressure cannot build up indefinitely if that were the case the pressure cooker would explode in the end.
 The rule is not more pressure = quicker cooking.

-As we are talking about 3rd generation pressure cooker, we have to consider the fact that they have a small computer inside them.
+As we are talking about 3rd generation pressure cookers, we have to consider the fact that they have a small computer inside them.
 This baby takes care of moderating heat and pressure levels to keep the process as you defined it in the beginning.

 So in the background, the instant pot changes the heating to regulate pressure build-up.
-This is controlled by a simple yet effective way, that I will explain in pictures below.
+This is controlled by a simple yet effective way, which I will explain in the pictures below.

 If this is still a bit unclear, let me help you with a beautiful explanation video:

 Even though it is for kids, it is still one of the most accessible explanations that you can find.

 After the pressure cooking is done, it will either self-release the pressure inside in a few minutes or fast forward this process by opening a release valve on the lid.

 If you go with manual release, please be EXTRA CAREFUL.
 The steam inside is superheated from liquid, and if you stand above it, it might hurt you quite badly.

 Keep your distance when turning the pressure valve and have some sort of hand protection, like mittens on your hands.

 So to sum up how does instant pot work: